kubedb/website/content/docs/platform/v2026.3.30/guides/cluster-management/add-cluster/self-managed/import-public.md

 ### Provide Public Kubeconfig

 4. Provide the public kubeconfig for your Kubernetes cluster.
-This file contains essential information for establishing a connection between your cluster and the AppsCode Dashboard.
+This file contains essential information for establishing a connection between your cluster and the Platform Console.

 ### Feature Customization

-5. Proceed seamlessly to the feature customization step, enhancing your cluster's capabilities within the AppsCode environment.
+5. Proceed seamlessly to the feature customization step, enhancing your cluster's capabilities within the platform.

 ### Explore

-6. Once imported, explore the cluster's details and capabilities within the AppsCode Dashboard.
+6. Once imported, explore the cluster's details and capabilities within the Platform Console.

-By following these steps, you'll effortlessly integrate your public self-managed Kubernetes cluster, unlocking its full potential within the AppsCode environment.
+By following these steps, you'll effortlessly integrate your public self-managed Kubernetes cluster, unlocking its full potential within the platform.
 Feel free to refer back to this tutorial for guidance.